Bounded Languages Described by GF(2)-grammars: Subsets of a* b*

 Hence, the System~\eqref{SeriesSystem} has exactly one solution within the field $\F((a, b))$~--- the actual values of $\Center(C)$.
-Moreover, we know that all coefficients of the system lie in the field $R_{a, b} \subset \F((a, b))$.
+Moreover, we know that all coefficients of the system lie in the field $R_{a, b} \subseteq \F((a, b))$.
 Therefore, all components of the unique solution also lie within the field $R_{a, b}$.
-Hence, $\Dual(K) = \Dual(L(S')) = \Dual(L(S_{a \to a})) + \Dual(L(S_{a \to b}))$ also lies in $R_{a, b}$. \end{proof} \begin{rem} Alternatively, one can prove uniqueness of the solution to System~\eqref{SeriesSystem} by some kind of fixed-point argument.
-However, I stick to proving that determinant is non-zero, mainly because the proof of Theorem~\ref{Main_abc} still uses Cramer's rule regardless of how the uniqueness of the solution is established. \end{rem}
+Hence, $\Dual(K) = \Dual(L(S')) = \Dual(L(S_{a \to a})) + \Dual(L(S_{a \to b}))$ also lies in $R_{a, b}$. \end{proof} \begin{rem} Alternatively, one can prove the uniqueness of the solution to System~\eqref{SeriesSystem} by some kind of fixed-point argument.
+However, I stick to proving that the determinant is non-zero, mainly because the proof of Theorem~\ref{Main_abc} still uses the existence of an inverse matrix regardless of how the uniqueness of the solution is established. \end{rem}